Step 3.3 Select EFS File Systems

 - Click Choose resources to protect.

 - In the Choose resources to protect window, choose whether you want to back up all EFS file systems from AWS Regions selected at step 3.2 of the wizard, or only specific file systems.

-If you select the All resources option, Veeam Backup for AWS will regularly check for new EFS file systems reside in the selected regions and automatically update the backup policy settings to include these file systems in the backup scope.
+If you select the All resources option, Veeam Backup for AWS will regularly check for new EFS file systems reside in the selected regions and automatically update the backup policy settings to include these file systems into the backup scope.

 If you select the Protect only following resources option, you must specify the EFS file systems explicitly:

 - Use the Type drop-down list to choose whether you want to add individual file systems or AWS tags to the backup scope.

 If you select the Tag option, Veeam Backup for AWS will back up only those file systems that reside in the selected AWS Regions under specific AWS tags.

 - Use the search field of the Name or ID drop-down list to find the necessary resource, and then click Protect to add the resource to the backup scope.

 By default, Veeam Backup for AWS uses AWS CloudTrail to track changes in your EFS resources.
 If no trails are configured in the source AWS account, Veeam Backup for AWS will automatically access AWS resources and populate the list of available file systems or AWS tags only once in 24 hours.
 To manually force the data collection process, click Rescan.